Illustration: Lim Kexin

 In spite of refinements made in the final product or service, an issue often arises in terms of eventually marketing it out for profit.

-Therefore Vaynerchuk recommends adding value to your customers by first providing them free content on your company’s websites.
+Therefore Vaynerchuk recommends giving more value to your customers by first by providing them free content on your company’s websites.

-Delivering snippets and articles on a dedicated blog or social media account can both can attention and traction with potential customers.
+Delivering snippets and articles on a dedicated blog or social media account can both gain attention and traction from and with potential customers.
 As you offer value-added content, it is common to have an increase in following and audience reach.

-Following these simple tips, you may realise that marketing is not a tough nut to crack after all.
-With some informed decisions, you may be on your way to be as successful as Gary Vaynerchuk.
+When following these simple tips, you may realize that marketing is not a tough nut to crack after all.
+With some informed decisions, you may be on your way to being as successful as Gary Vaynerchuk.

-Rachel is a self proclaimed superstar business student at NUS that spends her free time laughing at her own jokes and wondering why she does not yet have her own reality series.
+Rachel is a self-proclaimed superstar business student at NUS who spends her free time laughing at her own jokes and wondering why she does not yet have her own reality series.